qLience/AI-Pump-for-Underfloor-Heating-systems/README.md

 All simulink models of these environments can be found in `/Simulink_Models`.
 #### House Environment
 These environments is based on charistica of a normal house.
-* SHTL1 - Simulation environment of a one circuit house environment without dynamic properties of a house
-* SHTL2 - Simulation environment of a one circuit house environment with dynamic properties of a house (Dynamic properties of Circuit 1)
+* SHTL1 - Simulation environment of a one circuit house environment with dynamic properties of a house (Dynamic properties of Circuit 1)
-* SHTL3 - Simulation environment of a two circuit house environment with dynamic properties of a house (Dynamic properties of Circuit 1 and 2)
+* SHTL2 - Simulation environment of a two circuit house environment with dynamic properties of a house (Dynamic properties of Circuit 1 and 2)
-* SHTL4 - Simulation environment of a four circuit house environment with dynamic properties of a house (Dynamic properties of Circuit 1, 2, 3 and 4)
+* SHTL3 - Simulation environment of a four circuit house environment with dynamic properties of a house (Dynamic properties of Circuit 1, 2, 3 and 4)

 #### Experimental Setup of House
 These environment is based on a parameter estimation of a experimental setup.
-* SETL2 - Simulation environment of a one circuit experimental setup environment with dynamic properties of a experimental setup (Circuit 3)
+* SETL1 - Simulation environment of a one circuit experimental setup environment with dynamic properties of a experimental setup (Circuit 3)
-* SETL3 - Simulation environment of a two circuit experimental setup environment with dynamic properties of a experimental setup (Circuit 3 and 4)
+* SETL2 - Simulation environment of a two circuit experimental setup environment with dynamic properties of a experimental setup (Circuit 3 and 4)
-* SETL4 - Simulation environment of a four circuit experimental setup environment with dynamic properties of a experimental setup (Circuit 1,2,3 and 4) (Not available  yet!)
+* SETL3 - Simulation environment of a four circuit experimental setup environment with dynamic properties of a experimental setup (Circuit 1,2,3 and 4) (Not available  yet!)

 ### Example:

 Below the user specific specifies the user wants tau = 20, and model should be DQN from pytorch with simulation environment model from Test Level 3 of house environment.

 Running source code:
-`python main.py -tau 20 -model torch_dqn -env setl3`
+`python main.py -tau 20 -model torch_dqn -env shtl3`

 TCP connect receiver and send port by running Simulink model <XXTLX_TestLevel_X_MODEL.slx>. (notice first time starting Simulation can result in no connection to TCP/IP server established by python due to duration of building model in Simulink, Simply just run the script again and start the simulation again.